Genomon-Project/paplot-doc/data_signature.rst

 .. note::

-  json ファイルの確認
+  How to validate json file format

-  paplot は python の json パッケージを使用しているため、次のコマンドで読めれば OK です。
+  paplot using `json` python package.
+When loading the input file using load function from json package, then the input file is valid json format.

-  json パッケージを使用したファイル確認例 (ファイル名が "data2.json" の場合)
+  Example, when the file fine name is "data2.json".

   .. code-block:: shell